matter-labs/era-compiler-llvm/clang-tools-extra/pseudo/README.md

 ## Dependencies between pseudoparser and clang

-Dependencies are limited because they don't make sense, but also to avoid placing a burden on clang mantainers.
+Dependencies are limited because they don't make sense, but also to avoid placing a burden on clang maintainers.

 The pseudoparser reuses the clang lexer (clangLex and clangBasic libraries) but not the higher-level libraries (Parse, Sema, AST, Frontend...).